aisondhs/pytcpsrv/README.md

 # pytcpsrv
-a simple tcp server base on python tornato
+a simple tcp server base on python tornato and exchange the data by protobuf

 ## how to use